 Enrollment.
 We enroll students continuously throughout the year, with our largest classes enrolling in late summer or early fall following high school graduation.
-As of December 31, 2020, we had 12,217 students enrolled at 22 campuses which excludes 102 students on leave of absence due to COVID-19 and our average enrollment for the year ended December 31, 2020 was 11,729 students which represented an increase of 6.8% from average enrollment in 2019 which excludes 375 average enrollments on leave of absence due to COVID-19.
+As of December 31, 2021, we had 13,059 students enrolled at 22 campuses and our average enrollment for the year ended December 31, 2021 was 12,899 students which represented an increase of 10.0% from average enrollment in 2020 excluding 45 and 375 students enrolled in each of 2021 and 2020, respectively, who were on leave of absence due to COVID-19.

 Retention.
-To maximize student retention, the staff at each school is trained to recognize the early warning signs of a potential drop and to assist and advise students on academic, financial and employment matters.
+To maximize student retention, the staff at each school is trained to recognize the early warning signs of a potential drop in retention and to assist and advise students on academic, financial and employment matters.
 We monitor our retention rates by instructor, course, program and school.
 When we become aware that a particular instructor or program is experiencing a higher than normal dropout rate, we quickly seek to determine the cause of the problem and attempt to correct it.
 When we identify that a student is experiencing difficulty academically, we offer tutoring.
 As we moved to online delivery of instruction we saw a slight decline in our student retention rate but we believe this is temporary and will improve as our as faculty become better skilled at online delivery and to ensure that this happens we have developed online teacher training for all faculty.